 What was the most challenging aspect of volunteering?

 The first days are always a bit of a challenge.
 It’s a new environment, and there are new volunteers to work with.

 It’s not about the money.
 It’s about giving back to the community and the country, which is far more rewarding.

-Was there anything that you didn’t like about volunteering?
+Was there anything that you did not like about volunteering?

 There were some people who did not take their roles seriously, and this affected other volunteers who had to take on the extra workload.

 People who know me personally can see the change in my personality.
 I am also remembered by people whom I worked with during my volunteering stints, so that is a very warm and rewarding feeling.

 What advice would you give someone who is thinking about becoming a volunteer?

 Well, they will need to be patient and be open to last minutes changes and should never hesitate to go the extra mile.
 Mostly, they should enjoy the experience as it is truly rewarding.

 Aside from being a truly rewarding and enriching personal experience, here’s how volunteering is going to benefit your career: